-Trails, greenways, bikeways, and other non-motorized transportation facilities are becoming a critical part of a community’s mobility infrastructure.
-Whether helping to connect people to recreation opportunities and nature, tourists and visitors to local economies, or residents to their schools and jobs – such facilities play heavily into the quality of life of a community.
+Trails, greenways, bikeways, and other non-motorized transportation facilities are a critical part of a community’s mobility infrastructure.
+Whether helping connect residents to recreation opportunities, visitors to local economies, or residents to their schools and jobs – such facilities play heavily into the quality of life and sense of community.

 Read more about the trails project:

 An unprecedented opportunity has begun that builds off a two-decade vision and launches another multi-year plan to connect and complete the region’s 54-mile Bridge To Bay Trail.
 This regional trail plan, stretching from New Baltimore to Port Huron, includes three phases estimated at $12M and will add another 18 miles to the Bridge To Bay Trail.
 Once complete, the Bridge to Bay Trail is a critical link for connecting to other trails in Southeast Michigan.

 Oversight of this initiative is provided from the Regional Trails Governing Board (Board) with oversight by Friends of the St. Clair River and coordination from Local Units of Governments who own, lease or operate land that touches the Bridge to Bay Trail.
 Support for activities comes from five Trail Advisory Committees.
 Formed in fall 2019, the Board is a coalition of stakeholders and community leaders invested in the development, sustainability and oversight of the Bridge To Bay Trail and future segments, needs and opportunities.

 Attention is also being given to the existing twenty-six miles of trail infrastructure.
 Additional funding is rehabilitating and reconstructing over two and a half miles of existing segments as some segments are twenty years old.
 A Trails Maintenance Grant from the Wilson Fund at the Community Foundation of Southeast Michigan is being split between seven communities to continue to provide the recreation experience envisioned when their trail segments were developed.